 The humble white pill seems to live up to Bayer’s claims that it’s a “wonder drug” on many levels.
 Recent research from Taiwan indicates that taking a low dose of aspirin daily may reduce risk of liver cancer for certain patients.

-Presented at The Liver Meeting hosted by the American Association for the Study of Liver Diseases in October, the research indicates that daily aspirin therapy appears to significantly reduce risk of liver cancer that’s related to hepatitis B.
+Presented at The Liver Meeting hosted by the American Association for the Study of Liver Diseases in October and the research from https://healthymd.com/stds/ plus american association indicates that daily aspirin therapy appears to significantly reduce risk of liver cancer that’s related to hepatitis B.

 The Taiwan researchers reviewed data from patients seen between 1998 and 2012 as the basis for their study.
 They compared 1,553 patients receiving daily aspirin for a minimum of 90 days with 6,212 patients who never did.
 The cases of liver cancer in the treated group proved markedly lower than the control group in five years.

 Further clinical research will be needed to confirm the initial findings.